 What to eat with this Salsa:

-Here are some recipes I love to eat with my salsa!!
+Here are some of my favorite healthy Mexican recipes that I love to eat with my salsa!!

 - 6 medium size vine ripened tomatoes stem removed

 - 1 poblano pepper